harmonylang/harmonylang/README.md

 # HarmonyLang

-HarmonyLang provides general VSCode compatibility with RvR's [Harmony](http://harmony.cs.cornell.edu), a Python-like programming language for testing and experimenting with concurrent programs designed for Cornell University's CS 4410/6410 courses.
+HarmonyLang provides a powerful development environment for RvR's [Harmony](http://harmony.cs.cornell.edu), a Python-like programming language for testing and experimenting with concurrent and distributed systems.

 ## Requirements